 Application Programming Interfaces (APIs)

-APIs connect your platform with the tools you use.
-For example, an API might be the link between your website and your authentication tool or a Google-powered search bar.
-Basically, it’s a way to access data: when a user clicks something on your site, the API sends a request to the tool they’re using and gets a response back, like putting your zip code into a weather app and getting back the weather in your area.
+APIs connect your platform with the tools you utilize.
+For instance, an API could serve as the bridge between your website and your authentication tool or a search bar powered by Google.
+Essentially, it provides a means to access data.
+When a user interacts with something on your site, the API sends a request to the corresponding tool and receives a response in return.
+It's similar to entering your zip code into a weather app and receiving the weather information for your location.

 Best of Breed

-Technical Definition: The practice of choosing and utilizing software products from different vendors to obtain the optimal capabilities for each application area required by the unique needs and landscape of a business.
+Technical Definition: The practice of selecting and utilizing software products from various vendors to obtain the optimal capabilities for each specific application area required by a business, taking into account its unique needs and landscape.

-In the tech community, Best of Breed technology is a term that refers to individual solutions that are the best option in their specific category (“Breed”), for a specific organization and their unique needs and landscape (“Best of”).
-A Best of Breed stack is a uniquely curated set of solutions configured to provide the greatest benefit; compared to a monolithic platform (or “suite” like Adobe Experience Manager) that can do everything but may not do each function as well as a single solution dedicated to that specific capability.
+In the tech community, Best of Breed technology refers to individual solutions that are the top choice in their specific category ("Breed") for a particular organization, considering its unique needs and landscape ("Best of").
+A Best of Breed stack refers to a carefully curated set of solutions configured to provide the greatest benefit.
+This approach is distinct from a monolithic platform or suite, like Adobe Experience Manager, which aims to encompass all functions but may not excel in each specific capability as much as a dedicated solution for that particular area.

-A Best of Breed approach ensures that you’re using the best tools for what your teams need to best serve your customers and stakeholders, and their goals.
+Adopting a Best of Breed approach ensures that the organization utilizes the most suitable tools to effectively serve customers, stakeholders, and their respective goals.

-Technical Definition: A system architecture approach focused on leveraging best-of-breed technologies to provide the capabilities needed by an organization.
+Technical Definition: A system architecture approach that emphasizes the utilization of the best-of-breed technologies to fulfill the specific capabilities required by an organization.

 Continuous Delivery (aka Managed Services or Continuous Services)

-A continuous delivery agreement is a good way to ensure your site keeps improving, even if you haven’t yet aligned on a long-term vision for your digital platforms.
-In fact, Continuous Delivery service can address existing issues and needs, and best position your digital platform for a larger future project.
+Engaging in a continuous delivery agreement is an effective way to ensure that your website continues to improve, even if a long-term vision for your digital platforms has not been fully established yet.
+In fact, the Continuous Delivery service can address existing issues and requirements while positioning your digital platform for larger future projects.

 Customer Data Platform (CDP)

-Technical Definition: A customer data platform is a collection of software which creates a persistent, unified customer database that is accessible to other systems.
-Data is pulled from multiple sources, cleaned and combined to create a single customer profile.
+Technical Definition: A Customer Data Platform (CDP) refers to a collection of software that creates a persistent and unified customer database accessible to other systems.
+It involves extracting data from multiple sources, performing data cleansing and consolidation to generate a comprehensive customer profile.
 This structured data is then made available to other marketing systems.

 Customer Experience (CX)

-According to a 2022 Zendesk survey, more than half of enterprise companies (56 percent) are making better customer experiences their top business priority in the coming year.
+According to a Zendesk survey conducted in 2022, more than half (56 percent) of enterprise companies have identified the improvement of customer experiences as their top business priority for the upcoming year.